Some lesser known items good to have in your travel/emergency bag

 [IMG:Dust brush (10kB)] [SHOW ALL]

 - You never become pro, without a backup smartphone.
 The smartphone is too important and too breakable to leave it to a chance.
 Because losing it could be a catastrophe.
+So, instead of reselling/regifting old one consider keeping it as backup.

 - Speaking about losing a smartphone - when looking into maps or taking photos there's a chance that the phone will fall or be stolen from your hand.
 The lanyard helps to secure it.
 If your favorite phone case doesn't have a hole for lanyard, buy a universal one and use it only when needed.